erling6232/imagedata/paper.md

 A feature is the conversion between different image formats.
 _E.g._, a pipeline based on a clinical DICOM series can be converted to NIfTI, processed by some NIfTI-based tool (_e.g._ FSL [@FSL2004]).
-Finally, the result can be converted back to DICOM, and stored as a new series in PACs (Picture Archive and Communication system).
+Finally, the result can be converted back to DICOM and stored as a new series in PACS (Picture Archive and Communication system).

 A viewer is included, allowing the display of a stack of images, including modifying window width and centre, and scrolling through 3D and 4D image stacks.